yasmine-11/PwD_EDA/README.md

   - Is there any correlation between victim demographics and disposition?
 <br/>
 This project aims to:
-- Find suitable, credible and ethical data.<br/>
++ Find suitable, credible and ethical data.
-- Collect different data types from different resources.<br/>
++ Collect different data types from different resources.
-- Clean and preprocess CSV and webscraped data properly.<br/>
++ Clean and preprocess CSV and webscraped data properly.
-- Disect patterns and trends of the data showing that it is viable for further exploration.<br/>
++ Disect patterns and trends of the data showing that it is viable for further exploration.
-- Try to identify new and unique correlations in the data.
++ Try to identify new and unique correlations in the data.
 <br/>
 [1] Robert Roth.
 (2013). *U.S Departement of Justice, Office of Justice Programs*.
 Link: https://www.ojp.gov/ncjrs/virtual-library/abstracts/why-united-states-most-homicidal-nation-affluent-world